- WPU At A Glance

 William Peace University’s mission is to prepare students for careers in the organizations of tomorrow.
 Rooted in the liberal arts tradition, the student develops an appreciation for life-long learning, a focus on meaningful careers, and skills for ethical citizenship.
-Over 90 percent of graduates go on to graduate school or find jobs in their fields after graduation, with the classes of 2013 and 2014 reporting a 97 percent placement rate.
+More than 90 percent of graduates enter careers or go on to graduate school after graduation, with the classes of 2013 and 2014 reporting a 97 percent placement rate.